Party14534/BuildFromBat/README.md

 - **includeDirectories:** Denotes the project's include directories.
 - **libraryDirectories:** Specifies directories containing project libraries.
 - **libraries:** Identifies libraries utilized by the compiler during the build.
 - **excludes:** Identifies directories or files that should not be added to the build file.
+The exclude strings are interpreted as regex.
 - **extension:** If this value is not set the program will choose the correct extension based on the user's operating system, however not all operating systems are currently supported.

 There is an example `project.json` file in this repo that you can build off of.